7 Top Tips to Improve Your Credit Score in 2025

 1. Make Sure To Pay Your Bills on Time

 Keep paying your bills on time.
 Late payments will have a big knock on your score.
-They will stay on your credit file for up to 6 years.
+They will stay on your credit file for up to six years.
+Late or defaulted payments send warning signals to lenders.
+Even a single missed payment can damage your credit score.

 If you can’t make a payment, then talk to the lender/company as soon as you can.
 They can usually set something up to help you out.
 Doing something is always better than doing nothing and burying your head in the sand.

-Remember: Even a single missed or delayed payment can impact your credit score negatively.
+Remember: Even a single missed payment can impact your credit score negatively.
+Lenders report arrears to credit reference agencies, which affects your credit record.

 2. A Credit Card Can Help